Baby & The Beach

 Whatever you buy, TEST FIRST.
 Not for sunburn protection, but for skin irritation.
 We once bought a near lifetime supply of some California Baby sunscreen for a vacation, only to find that my son Noah erupted in a rash every time we used it.
 (He’s also HIGHLY allergic to the Burt’s Baby Bees buttermilk lotion, just to prove that “natural” doesn’t always means it’s better for everybody.)
 And I admit I dislike a lot of the natural sunscreens because they use physical blocker ingredients (like titanium dioxide).
 There is nothing WRONG with titanium dioxide, except that it’s crazy messy and doesn’t absorb and leaves white film on your skin.
 If your child won’t stand still very long for sunscreen application or fights you on it, this can be extremely frustrating.

 For Jamaica, buying sunscreen was on my husband’s to-do list, and instead of reading ingredients like he usually does, he just grabbed a bunch of bottles and tossed them in his cart.
-So we ended up with synthetic sunscreens with parabens and fragrance and all sorts of unpronounceable ingredients: Neutrogena Waterguard Kids, in both cream and spray.
+So we ended up with synthetic sunscreens with parabens and fragrance and all sorts of unpronounceable ingredients: Neutrogena Waterguard Kids, in both cream and spray (update: in the summer of 2021 Neutrogena recalled many of its aerosol sunscreens for us of “benzene” though its kids line was not).
 And I loved them.
 I used them on myself.
 Goes on quick, absorbs easily, and nobody got even a HINT of pink after days in the tropical sun.
 So, there you go.
 I’m not thrilled with everything on the label, but skin cancer trumps potential yet-not-definitively-proven danger of parabens, for now.
 (Related: Best Sunscreens for Kids)